-Year 11 is an important one for all students and the subjects chosen at this level have an important bearing on a student’s future and career.
+Year 11 is an important one for all students and the subjects chosen at this level have an important bearing on a student’s future studies and career.
 Some specialisation may occur, but in order to keep options as open as possible and also to extend students, it is the policy for most students at St Margaret’s College to take six subjects in Year 11.
 All students in Year 11 take English, Mathematics and at least one Science.
 The remaining subjects are chosen from the options outlined in this handbook.
 In Mathematics and English the students are placed in classes according to their ability in those subjects and classes are scheduled at the same time.
-Year 10 teachers will recommend the appropriate NCEA course for Year 11 students.
+Year 10 teachers will advise the appropriate Diploma course for Year 11 students.

 In order to allow the girls the widest possible range of subject choices, other subjects will be timetabled to limit the constraints on the number of option choices available.
-As long as numbers selecting the courses make it viable, all Sciences will be taught, i.e. General Science, Human Biology, Physics and Chemistry.
+As long as numbers selecting the courses make it viable, all Sciences will be taught, i.e. General Science, Biology, Physics and Chemistry.
 It is not recommended that students take more than two Science subjects at Year 11.
 General Science is a good basic course from which to commence the study of Biology, but those wishing to take Chemistry and/or Physics in Year 12 are advised to take those subjects in Year 11.

 Year 12 students face what will be a stimulating and challenging year.
 Few students will have a clear and final commitment to a career path at this stage of their education.
 Consequently, it is important that they keep their career options open by choosing a broadly based group of subjects.
 To assist them, the school offers a wide range of subjects at NCEA Level 2 as well as in the International Baccalaureate Programme.
 English is the only compulsory subject in Year 12 for NCEA students.
 We require all students to take six subjects.
 It is most important that the subjects chosen for Year 12 courses provide a sound basis for Year 13 courses and, in particular, lead on to the Level 3 NCEA qualification and University Entrance.
 Students in the International Baccalaureate Programme take the same subjects for the two years.